varadhodiyil/RaspberryPi-Garage-System/README.md

 # RaspberryPi-Garage-System
 This is a project to demonstrate the use of OCR (Optical Character Recognition) to identify number plates using image processing.

 ## Welcome to the RaspberryPi Garage System.
 In this program we will build a garage system using a RaspberryPi and an image processing library known as OpenALPR (Automatic License Plate Recognition) to detect the number plate using image processing.
+You will have to register for the [openALPR cloud service](https://cloud.openalpr.com/).
+The registration is free and provides 2000 free detections evvery month.

 ### Things you will need:
 * RaspberryPi (This demonstration uses a RaspberryPi 3 Model B+)